yknaka/sshaa/README.md

 The output items are the same as 'export_aa_stat_by_ip_name'.

-If there are no IPs in the registration list range, or if the option 'aa' is not specified, the file will not be output.
+If there are no matching IPs in the list, or if the option 'aa' is not active, the file will not be output.

 The default name is "alert_attack_analysis_stat_by_ip.csv".